andrewhutchison1/tree-sitter-userconf/README.md

 A *list* contains zero or more strings (of any type), lists or records.
 TODO

-## Building and running tests
+## Building and testing

 After cloning the repository, generate the parser with `npm run build`.

 To run tests, use `npm test` (to execute the Tree-sitter syntax tree tests) and `npm run test-examples` to ensure all examples parse successfully.

-To compile for Nodejs, use `node-gyp configure && node-gyp build`.
+To compile for Nodejs inclusion, use `node-gyp configure && node-gyp build`.